 * You and Your Aging Parents.
 Coping with illness, managing difficult emotions, identifying appropriate resources to support an aging parent and develop a care plan.

-The Fairfax City Parkinson’s Disease Support group meets at the second Monday of each month, 7 p.m.
+The Fairfax City Parkinson’s Disease Support group meets at the second Monday of each month (except for July and August), 7 p.m.
 This group welcomes those with Parkinson's, their caregivers, family and friends.
-Green Acres Community Center, 4401 Sideburn Road, Room 116, Fairfax.
+Green Acres Community Center, 4401 Sideburn Road, Room 110, Fairfax.
 703-277-9666 or e-mail firstname.lastname@example.org.

 Cornerstone Residence in Fairfax Club Estates is accepting applications for admission to a not-for-profit group home for learning disabled females.
 Live-in counselors assist with independent living skills, college classes and transition, diet and exercise, transportation, meals, recreation and social opportunities.
 Call Karen at 703-323-9420.

 Inova Blood Donor Services is open weekdays, 8 a.m.-8 p.m. and Saturdays, 8 a.m.-4 p.m., at its main location at 3289 Woodburn Road in Annandale.
 To inquire about appointments at a convenient donor center or blood drive, call 1-866-256-6372 or visit www.inova.org/donateblood.

 Tuesday, Thursday, Friday; 8 a.m.-4 p.m.